 Rennell further commented that the gun “fell on the bank of the river, even on the bank of the river where he rested”.

-The big cannon which was placed at Sowari Ghat and the other cannon which, together with two big cannonballs, went down into the water at Mughlai Char, was built for the purpose of training the soldiers of Mir Jumla and also for serving as a protection against danger.
+The big cannon which was placed at Sowari Ghat and the other cannon which, together with two big cannonballs, went down into the water at Mughlai Char, were built for the purpose of training the soldiers of Mir Jumla and also for serving as a protection against danger.

 These cannons were brought to Dhaka by Mughal Subedar Mir Jumla during his military campaign in Assam.
 In 1246 AH.
 Mr. Walters the Magistrate had the remaining cannon, called “Bidi Mariam” at the Sowari Ghat taken away from there and placed at Chawk Bazar.

-Form Mughal and through Colonial times, Chawk Bazar was the main marketplace/ square of Dhaka.
+From Mughal and through Colonial times, Chawk Bazar was the main marketplace/ square of Dhaka.
 The cannon on the bank of the river known as “Kale Jamjam” was very similar to “Jahan Kosha”.

 Address: Kadamsarif, Murshidabad, West Bengal 742149.